microsoft/Reporting-Services-LoadTest/docs/OnboardMobile.md

 # How to onboard a new Paginated Reports Scenario

-For this tutorial, we will create a new scenario called **MyNewPaginated** which will contain a new set of your reports and the data sources
+For this tutorial, we will create a new scenario called **MyNewPaginated** which will contain a new set of your reports and the datasources

 * In the Visual Studio Solution add a new folder under RSLoad\ContentManager\RuntimeResources\MyNewPaginated
 * Add the reports to the new folder, it should look like this